irissorg/writing-analysis-in-social-care/content/02 Thinking about social work writing/index.md

 ### Key variations in writing are rhetorical

-That is the ways in which the text is organised and the language used in relation to the work.
+That is the ways in which the text is organised and the language used.
 For example, there are key variations in relation to VOICE

 * Voice – of writer/social worker and how they present themselves including explicit evaluation and analysis
 * Voice – how others’ voices are represented in the texts
 * Voice – who is being addressed and how.

+#### Adapted from
+Theresa Lillis, Maria Leedham, Alison Twiner (2020)‘If it’s not written down it didn’t happen’: Contemporary social work as a writing-intensive profession, Journal of Applied Linguistics and Professional Practice, 14, 1: 29-52. and Theresa Lillis, Maria Leedham, Alison Twiner  (2020) Time, the written record and professional practice: the case of contemporary social work, Written Communication,  37, 4: 431-486.

 ### Social workers have many profound concerns about writing